It’s always nice to receive a gift, especially when it’s a surprise.

 Allow yourself to consciously and regularly express gratitude.
 Being thankful shifts your thoughts away from what’s wrong or missing in your life and towards what’s delightful, awakening you to the gifts of daily living.

 Mindfully notice that you are breathing, be aware of the constant presence of gravity grounding you or get in touch with nature.
 You could even bring your awareness to the many connections with people (some who you may never meet) that support and help you every day, e.g. the train driver getting you to work or the author and all the people involved in publishing that book or magazine you are reading.

-Even when life is not the way you want it to be, there is so much to be thankful for.
+Even when life is not how you want it to be, there is much to be thankful for.
 Gratitude connects you with the gift of positivity.